Logarithmic submajorisation and order-preserving linear isometries: Order-preserving isometries onto -normed spaces

 for every $\alpha\in \mathbb{C}$.
 Hence, using that $x_+ x_- =x_- x_+= 0 $, we obtain that

 Thus, we obtain validity of \eqref{xk+-} for all $k\ge 1$.
 Therefore, since $\alpha$ is arbitrary, it follows that

 which implies that $x_- =0$.
 That is, $x\ge 0$. \end{proof}

 Corollary \ref{cor:ontoF} below is the main result of this section.
 In contrast with the results in \cite{Y, Sherman2005, Sherman}, Corollary \ref{cor:ontoF} covers the case of noncommutative $L_2$-spaces (see Section \ref{s:l}).
 It is very common to assume that symmetrically (quasi-)normed spaces $E(\cM_1,\tau_1)$ and $F(\cM_2,\tau_2)$ have order-continuous norms or the Fatou property (see e.g. \cite{KR} and \cite[Section 5.2]{FJ}).
-When considering order-preserving isometries from $E(\cM_1,\tau_1)$ onto $F(\cM_2,\tau_2)$, $\|\cdot\|_E$ is automatically order continuous if $\|\cdot\|_F$ is order continuous.
-The following proposition shows that the order continuity of $\Delta$-norms is preserved under order-preserving isometries. \begin{proposition} Assume that $E(\cM_1,\tau_1)$ and $F(\cM_2,\tau_2)$ are symmetrically $\Delta$-normed spaces.
-In addition, we assume that $\|\cdot\|_F$ is (not necessarily strictly) log-monotone.
-If there exists an order-preserving isometry $T:E(\cM_1,\tau_1)\stackrel{onto}{\longrightarrow} F(\cM_2,\tau_2)$ and $\|\cdot\|_F$ is order continuous, then $\|\cdot\|_E$ is also order continuous. \end{proposition} \begin{proof}
+Before proceeding to Corollary \ref{cor:ontoF}, we present the following proposition, which enables us to get rid of the order continuity of $\Delta$-norms.